samah222/BookStore-microservices/README.md

 ### User Service
 User Service is responsible for managing user accounts and authentication.
 Implement APIs for user registration, change password, password reset, and profile management.
+It uses RabbitMQ to publish the mail data.
+So, any consumer (email server or SMS gateway) can consume the messages and send them.

+### Mail Server
+It is JavaMail server, that use RabbitMQ to consume the sent emails from all other service.
+RabbitMQ acts as a mediator between producers of messages and consumers who receive and process those messages.

-### Technologies Used
+## Technologies Used
-Bookstore microservice project uses many frameworks of Spring Boot as as:
+Bookstore microservice project uses many frameworks of Spring Boot as:
  - Spring web: to build REST APIs
  - Spring Cloud (Config, Eureka server,OpenFeign): spring cloud provides many sub-projects to manage the microservice, such as providing central config server, service discovery and load-blancer, and